paruff/garden/content/Atlas/Notes/Ideas/03 Resources/Permaculture Design Course/Introduction to Permaculture.md

 ### What is Permaculture
-Permaculture is a philosophy of working with, rather than against nature; of rotracted & and thoughtful observation rather than protracted & thoughtless labour; & of looking at plants & animals in all their functions, rather than treating any area as a single-product system. - [[People/Bill Mollison]].
+Permaculture is a philosophy of working with, rather than against nature; of rotracted & and thoughtful observation rather than protracted & thoughtless labour; & of looking at plants & animals in all their functions, rather than treating any area as a single-product system. - [[Bill Mollison]].

 * 100 hours of thought and 1 hour of work.
 * Work is a failure in design